Fax Number: +86-10-62988681

 Clean the printhead to remove ink residue, paper dust, or coating residue to prevent streaking and incomplete printing.
 Cleaning will also help prevent clogs which can permanently damage the printhead.
-Printheads should be cleaned when the thermal transfer ribbon or thermal transfer label roll is changed.
+Printheads should be cleaned when the thermal transfer ribbon or Thermal KIOSK Receipt Printer is changed.
 As the printheads (and rollers) are fragile, you should avoid touching them anywhere expect on the edges and use only approved cleaners.
 The most common methods for cleaning printheads are using isopropyl alcohol wipes or swabs or cleaning cards.

 Isopropyl alcohol cleans the printhead, dissolving any residue without leaving residue from the cleaner.
 It’s important to make sure that the alcohol fully evaporates (dries) before using the printer.